rokanas/dentago/CODE_OF_CONDUCT.md

-# Terminarium – Code of Conduct
+# dentago – Code of Conduct

 ## Our Pledge